Home

 Interestingly, the children at this stage still have a high level of egocentrism and cannot reason with other people’s perspectives.
 Children majorly manipulate symbols and engage in symbolic plays.
 They can use other objects in place of others.
 For instance, a child can use a box as a table.

-According to Piaget, by the time children turn three years old, they usually have developed a better psychological and epistemological functioning.
+According to Piaget, by the time children turn three years old, they usually have developed better psychological and epistemological functioning.
 While the children can form magical beliefs and concrete perspectives, they cannot perform mental operations.

 This stage also has two sub-stages, namely: